Module index_map_type¶

 while offp_data is intent(inout), with extent in the last dimension

 at least imap%offp_size.
+For multi-rank arguments, onp_data and

 Off-Process Scatter-Reduce Subroutines¶